j-chat/cybersecurity_training/README.md

 # cybersecurity_training
-A list of my favorite sites for anyone getting started in Cybersecurity or continuing their education.
+A list of my favorite sites for anyone getting started in Cybersecurity or continuing their education in the field.

 ## Courses
 * [Cybrary](https://www.cybrary.it/)